Last updated on December 20th, 2022 at 02:56 am

 Finally, there’s the cost of paying for green fees, which can range anywhere from $20 to $100.

-Generally, if you’re looking for an affordable golf game, it’s a good idea to look for less popular times to play.
+Generally, if you’re looking for an affordable golf game, it’s a good idea to compare costs and look for less popular times to play.
 Alternatively, just head to the driving range to practice your swing for as little as a few bucks.

 As you can see, the benefits of playing golf are numerous for both adults and kids alike.
 So, if you’re looking for an affordable golf game or to get your family into the sport for not a lot of money, you can definitely make that happen, even with a smaller budget.